xErik444x/React-exercises/README.md

 5. **Toggle Switch**: Implement a basic toggle switch component. <a href="https://jocular-biscotti-adef7b.netlify.app" target="_blank">Live Preview click here</a>

 6. **API Data Fetch**: Develop a component that fetches data from an API and displays it. <a href="https://quotesapitestreact.netlify.app/ " target="_blank">Live Preview click here</a>

 7. **Calculator App**: Build a simple calculator application with basic arithmetic operations.
 8. **Timer**: Create a timer that counts down from a specified time.
 9. **To-Do List**: Develop a to-do list application with add and remove task features.
-10. **Dynamic Background**: Create a component that changes its background color when clicked.
-11. **Routing Setup**: Set up basic routing using React Router.
+10. **Routing Setup**: Set up basic routing using React Router.
-12. **Random Quote Generator**: Display a random quote with each render.
-13. **File Uploader**: Develop a file uploader component for image uploads.
+11. **File Uploader**: Develop a file uploader component for image uploads.
-14. **Authentication Form**: Implement a basic authentication form with login and registration.
-15. **Weather App**: Build a weather app that fetches and displays weather information based on user's location.
+12. **Weather App**: Build a weather app that fetches and displays weather information based on user's location.
-16. **Search Bar**: Create a search bar that filters items based on user input.
+13. **Search Bar**: Create a search bar that filters items based on user input.
-17. **Real-time Chat App**: Build a chat application with real-time messaging using WebSockets.
-18. **Drag and Drop**: Implement drag-and-drop functionality to reorder a list of items.
+14. **Drag and Drop**: Implement drag-and-drop functionality to reorder a list of items.
-19. **Image Carousel**: Create a carousel component for displaying multiple images.
-20. **Multi-Step Form**: Develop a multi-step form with progress indicators.
-21. **Pagination Component**: Build a pagination component for navigating through a large list of items.
+15. **Pagination Component**: Build a pagination component for navigating through a large list of items.
-22. **Color Picker**: Implement a color picker for selecting colors.
-23. **Responsive Navigation Menu**: Create a responsive navigation menu with a hamburger icon.
-24. **User Profile Page**: Develop a user profile page with user information and editing capabilities.
-25. **External Data Fetching**: Build a component that fetches and displays data from an external JSON file.
-26. **Text Search and Highlight**: Implement a search and highlight feature for long text documents.
-27. **File Download**: Create a file download component for downloading files.
-28. **Quiz App**: Build a quiz application with a timer and scoring system.
+16. **Quiz App**: Build a quiz application with a timer and scoring system.
-29. **Task Management**: Develop a task management application with add, edit, and delete task features.
+17. **Task Management**: Develop a task management application with add, edit, and delete task features.
-30. **Map Component**: Implement a component that displays a map with location markers.